bgaughran/solidity_sandbox/README.md

 - install https://github.com/trufflesuite/ganache (optional)
 - install `geth` Ethereum client by running `brew install ethereum` (can take a while)
 - install the official Ethereum wallet application (& Mist) from `https://github.com/ethereum/mist/releases`.
 Note: this synchronises with the Ethereum blockchain.
 Only do so if you have the 10s of GB of space
+- run `npm install -g remixd` to allow Remix use source code from hard drive then run the following to choose a shared folder `remixd -s /Users/bgaughran/IdeaProjects/solidity_sandbox/contracts` then click the 'link' icon in remix to load the files

 ## Environment setup verification